POTS in Children With Lyme Disease: A Hidden Autonomic Disorder

 - Difficulty concentrating or brain fog

-Lyme disease can affect autonomic regulation through infection-related inflammation, immune dysregulation, and disruption of nerve signaling.
+Lyme disease can affect the autonomic nervous system through infection-related inflammation, immune dysregulation, and disruption of nerve signaling that regulates heart rate, blood pressure, and circulation.
+These changes can leave children feeling significantly worse when upright.

-Orthostatic Symptoms Parents Often Notice First
+Orthostatic Symptoms Parents Notice in Children With Lyme Disease

-Looking Beyond POTS: Other Autonomic Problems
+Looking Beyond POTS: Other Autonomic Problems in Pediatric Lyme

 - Orthostatic intolerance without classic POTS findings